 SUMMARY

-Dr. Borad has led the clinical development of novel anti-cancer agents in more than 50 first-in-human studies.
-He led a multi-institutional team with his collaborators at Mayo Clinic and the Translational Genomics Research Institute.
-The team was one of the first to apply whole genome sequencing in a clinical setting to the care of patients with advanced cancers.
-This work also led to the discovery of fibroblast growth factor 2 (FGFR2) fusions in patients with intrahepatic cholangiocarcinoma, with the first demonstration of anti-tumor activity with FGFR inhibitors in this patient population.
-Subsequent work led to the Food and Drug Administration's (FDA) approval of pemigatinib, infigratinib and futibatinib, all FGFR inhibitors.
+Dr. Borad led the clinical development of novel anticancer agents in more than 50 first-in-human studies.
+He led a multi-institution team with his collaborators at Mayo Clinic and the Translational Genomics Research Institute.
+The team was one of the first in the world to apply whole-genome sequencing in a clinical setting to care for people with advanced cancers.
+This work also led to the discovery of fibroblast growth factor receptor 2 (FGFR2) fusions in people with intrahepatic cholangiocarcinoma, with the first demonstration of antitumor activity with FGFR inhibitors in this group of people.
+Subsequent work led to approval by the U.S. Food and Drug Administration (FDA) of pemigatinib, infigratinib and futibatinib, which are all FGFR inhibitors.

-Dr. Borad and his collaborators were the first to characterize the ultra-high-resolution structure of ChAdOx1, the vector for AstraZeneca's COVID-19 vaccine.
-This is the most widely administered vaccine in history.
+Dr. Borad and his collaborators were the first to characterize the ultrahigh-resolution structure of ChAdOx1, the vector for AstraZeneca's COVID-19 vaccine.
+This became the most widely administered COVID-19 vaccine in global history before it was taken off the market in 2024.

-The Borad Lab has developed several novel oncolytic, vaccine and gene therapy vesiculovirus vector platforms devoid of neurotoxicity or hepatotoxicity that are unlike existing vectors.
-Since 2011, Dr. Borad's work has been continuously funded by these awards:
+Dr. Borad's team developed several novel oncolytic, vaccine and gene therapy vesiculovirus vector platforms devoid of neurotoxicity or hepatotoxicity that are unlike existing vectors.

 - FDA Orphan Drug R01.

-- National Institutes of Health (NIH) DP2 New Innovator Award.
+- National Institutes of Health DP2 New Innovator Award.

 - Paul Calabresi K12 Award.